abdeloow/Triangular-Arbitrage/README.md

     Advanced fee handling and slippage calculation.
     Comprehensive user interface built with React (not included in this repository).

-Confidentiality Notice
+## Confidentiality Notice

 This repository showcases only a portion of the larger customer project.
 Certain business logic and proprietary features have been omitted due to confidentiality.
 The full version includes additional trade execution capabilities and user interaction components.

-For more information, please reach out to me directly.
+For more information, please reach out to me directly -> dihbaouri@outlook.com.